2023-2024 Student Dress Code

 2. Principals and the SAC will set parameters to be used when surveying parents for their opinion.

 3. The SAC should consider the results of the survey and make a recommendation to the Principal.

-4. If the SAC recommends the additional restrictions and the Principal concurs, he/she should send a written recommendation to the Director of Student Relations and include all pertinent information.
+4. If the SAC recommends the additional restrictions and the Principal concurs, he/she should send a written recommendation to the Deputy Superintendent and include all pertinent information.

-5. The Director of Student Relations will present the recommendation to the Superintendent who will take the recommendation to The Board for their decision.
+5. The Deputy Superintendent will present the recommendation to the Superintendent who will take the recommendation to the Board for their decision.

 6. New schools that wish to apply to The Board for a dress code that requires a uniform will follow a slightly revised procedure in lieu of steps 1 to 3.